All the Way (Buffy the Vampire Slayer): Plot

 Meanwhile, at the Summers home, Xander, who was already nervous in response to Giles's serious talk with him about his and Anya's future plans, becomes even more nervous when Anya chatters with Giles, Buffy and Xander about the wedding and plans for children.

 On patrol, Buffy runs across an accident scene with a corpse that was left behind by Zack while he was stealing a car.
 While she is tracking the culprit, she encounters Spike, who passes on a message from Giles: Dawn has misled the adults regarding her plans for the night.
 Now the whole gang is on the case.
 At The Bronze, Willow wants to use an extremely risky spell – shifting everyone that except Dawn into an alternate dimension for a split-second – to locate Dawn, but Tara stops her, and an angry argument ensues.

 In the stolen car, Justin drives Dawn and the others out into the forest and stops.
 Zack and Janice depart, leaving Justin and Dawn alone in the car.
 Justin kisses Dawn – her first kiss – and then reveals his vampire face.
 Dawn attempts to escape from Justin, but he catches her.
 Giles is quickly on the scene to help, but vampires emerge from several cars, ready to fight.
 As they close in, Spike and Buffy show up to assist.
 Dawn runs away from the fight, but Justin finds her.
 He attempts to change her, but as he is leaning in to bite her neck, Dawn stakes him with a crossbow bolt, fired earlier in the melee.

 The gang returns home, where Buffy is quick to leave the job of chastising Dawn to Giles, who is unhappy about how Buffy is relying on him so much.
 Meanwhile, Willow casts a spell on Tara to make her forget their quarrel.

+Reception

+In 2023, Vox ranked it at #131 on their "Worst to Best" list of all 144 episodes, writing, "'All the Way' is easily the weakest of Buffy's semiannual Halloween episodes (there's one in every even-numbered season).
+It spends a lot of time on Dawn and her teen angst — which is certainly understandable under the circumstances but also one of the least-developed arcs of season six — and it wastes a pre–Joan of Arcadia Amber Tamblyn.
+But the scenes of the Magic Box celebrating Halloween are fun, and Xander’s spontaneous declaration that 'I'm gonna marry that girl' while he watches Anya do her dance of capitalist superiority is one of that relationship's most sweetly romantic moments."

+Similarly, Rolling Stone, ranked this episode at #137 in honor of the 20th anniversary of the show's ending.